informalsystems/hermes/guide/src/setup.md

 SUBCOMMANDS:
     help       get usage information
-    start      start the relayer (currently this refers to the v0 relayer) listen     listen to IBC events
-    config     manipulate the relayer configuration
-    version    display version information
+    keys       manage keys in the relayer for each chain light      basic functionality for managing the light clients start      start the relayer
+    channel    channel functionality for managing channels
     query      query state from chain
-    tx         create IBC transactions on configured chains light      basic functionality for managing the lite clients keys       manage keys in the relayer for each chain
+    tx         create and send IBC transactions
+    listen     listen to and display IBC events emitted by a chain version    display version information
 ```

 ### Creating an alias for the executable